-Day-to-day policy measures are needed for food management; awareness of the child's needs in relation to the menu, individual meal requirements and snacks in school.
-When catering staff are employed by a separate organisation, it is important to ensure that the Kitchen Manager is fully aware of the child's particular requirements.
-A 'kitchen code of practice' should be put in place.
+Day-to-day policy measures are needed for food management, awareness of the child's needs in relation to the menu, individual meal requirements and snacks in school.
+When catering staff are employed by a separate organisation, it is important to ensure that the Kitchen Manager is fully aware of the child's particular requirements and the child can easily be identified (such as use of photographs of children along with their dietary requirements/allergens).
+A 'kitchen code of practice' should be put in place which should include arrangements for complying with the legal requirement to provide details of allergens in food prepared and served in the school.
+There is also a more recent requirement to clearly record the ingredients/allergens on any food prepared and packaged on the premises.
+See 'School food standards practical guide' which includes a link to 'Allergy guidance for schools'

 Parents often ask for the Head to exclude from the premises the food to which their child is allergic.
 This is not always feasible, although appropriate steps to minimise any risks to allergic children should be taken.

 Training